 Please direct any and all of your questions about the registration process for first-year students to the Academic Advisement Center (AAC): email@example.com

 This is the first step of the registration process, which not only signals your intent to pursue postsecondary education at the School of Engineering, but also allows us to officially matriculate you into your academic program.
 Please submit your deposit as soon as possible.
-You can submit it online.

 During the month of May, you will receive a correspondence from the School of Engineering asking you to confirm your intended major.
-If you’d like to change your intended major, you must send your request to the Registrar’s Office by May 16th.
+If you’d like to change your intended major, you must send your request to the Registrar’s Office by May 23rd.
 It’s important that we know your correct intended major because registration appointments are based on your major.
 Download major change form.

 If you’ve earned credits as a result of an AP exam and/or previous college experience, you may be exempt from certain first-year courses.
-Please make sure to send such credit information to the School of Engineering in a timely manner so it can be posted to your transcript before the beginning of the registration period.
-This will allow the credits to be considered in the creation of your fall schedule.
-Request your AP score by contacting the College Board and sending your scores to the School of Engineering Office of Admissions, Six MetroTech Center, Brooklyn, NY 11201.
+Please make sure to send such credit information to the School of Engineering in a timely manner so it can be posted to your transcript during the beginning of the registration period.
+This will allow the credits to be considered, as you finalize your fall schedule.
+Request your AP score by contacting the College Board and sending your scores to NYU (CEEB code: 2562).
+Review AP credit chart.

-The start date for registration for the fall 2014 semester will be Friday, June 13th.
+The start date for registration for the fall 2014 semester will be Monday, June 23rd.
 Once registration begins, you will register by appointment.
 Registration appointments will be determined by your major.
 Open enrollment will follow the scheduled appointment period, where you’ll be able to go online and make adjustments to your schedule, regardless of your major.
 Specifics, e.g., URL to registration site, will be provided as the start of registration nears.
 Confirm your registration appointment date here.